Thought

 The Coming Power Crisis - And Africa's Moment to Act

-A single AI hyperscale data center consumes up to 100 megawatts of power.
-Global electricity demand from data centers will grow by as much as 128% by 2026.
-The traditional power grid cannot keep up.
+A single AI data center consumes up to 100 megawatts.
+Global power demand from data centers will grow 128% by 2026.
+The grid cannot keep up.
+For the developed world, that's a crisis.
+For Africa, it's a crossroads.
+The decisions made today will determine who builds the next economy.